LilyTao123/Crime_ETL/README.md

 3. src_col_date is the requested month, which is set in crime_report1_config.yml file.

-4. latlong.csv includes the area
+4. latlong.csv provides the latitude and longitude of the requested area.